oscarchew/YoziCare/README.md

 ```bash
 flutter pub get
 ```
+4. Place your Service Account Key associated with Dialogflow API under the directory assets/ and name it credentials.json
-4. Finally, run main.dart to execute the program.
+5. Finally, run main.dart to execute the program.

 ⚠️ ***IMPORTANT*** ⚠️
 There is a bug in the chatbot's underlying program that needs to be resolved by following the steps below.